- Choose a route which is ideal if you are embarking on a fresh career direction or exploring a new subject area

 Map out your way to an inspiring career

-Studying Geography and Environmental Hazards with a foundation year is a smart move if you don’t have the formal qualifications to enter our honours degree programme directly.
-It also broadens your horizons if you are contemplating a change of career or want to further your interests and improve your knowledge in this fascinating subject area before moving on to honours degree level studies.
-We will equip you with the skills, understanding and confidence so that you can complete the full BSc (Hons) in four years.
+Studying Geography and Environmental Hazards with a foundation year is a smart move as it broadens your horizons if you are contemplating a change of career or want to further your interests and improve your knowledge in this fascinating subject area before moving on to honours degree level studies.

 Your foundation year learning will feature geoscience, organisms and their environment, chemistry and sociology to give you a broad base of knowledge for your future studies.
 We also equip you with study skills in science, research methods and data handling to ensure you have the best chance of success.